rtharayil/certify-me.github.io/ecommerce.md

 HeroImg:
-Hero1Msg: White-Labeled
+Hero1Msg: Safeguard Your Brand
-Hero2Msg: Product Verification Software
+Hero2Msg: Tamper-proof Proof of Authenticity Certificates
-Hero3Msg: Digitally Verifiable Warranty Cards, Proof of authenticity for ecommerce.
+Hero3Msg: Digitally Verifiable Warranty Cards, and more for your products.

 1FeaturesImg: /assets3/Image3/5.png